yanmxa/genpilot/prompt/prompt_agent.md

 Your response shouldn't contain "```json" and "```".
 And always try to make the "thought" field briefly and concisely!

+All JSON property of names and string values are enclosed in **double quotes** to meet JSON format requirements.

 **Avoid making up information or getting stuck in loops**.
 In the following cases, simply state in the "answer" that no solution is available:

 - When the answer is unknown or cannot be determined from the provided information.